 The European-built Node 2 is one of the three International Space Station Nodes.
-The Nodes are the interconnecting elements between the various pressurised modules on the ISS.
+The Nodes are the interconnecting elements between the Station's pressurised modules.

-They provide a shirtsleeve environment to allow the passage of astronauts and equipment through to other Station elements and provide vital functions and resources for the astronauts and equipment, both inside Node 2 itself and inside the laboratories and modules attached to it.
+They provide an environment to allow astronauts and equipment to pass to other Station elements and provide vital functions and resources for the astronauts and equipment.

 Node 2 consists of a pressurised cylindrical hull 4.6 metres in diameter with a shallow conical section enclosing each end.
-It is just over 7 metres long and weighs around 14 tonnes at launch.
-The pressurised shell of Node 2 is constructed from aluminium alloys.
-This is covered with a multi-layer insulation blanket for thermal stability and a further 98 sections of panelling to act as a protective shield against bombardment from space debris.
+It is just over 7 metres long and weighed around 14 tonnes at launch.
+The pressurised shell of Node 2 was constructed from aluminium alloys.
+This was covered with a multi-layer insulation blanket for thermal stability and a further 98 sections of panelling to act as a protective shield against bombardment from space debris.

 This panelling is also constructed of an aluminium alloy together with a layer of Kevlar and Nextel.
 Heat exchangers between the external panels and the pressurised shell of Node 2 help to disperse excess heat from its internal equipment and attached modules.

 Node 2 can be considered in two halves.
-One half, with a single docking port where Node 2 docks with the ISS accommodates eight standard-sized racks, four of which will house relevant systems, the other four of which can be used for either stowage or crew quarters.
+One half, with a single docking port where Node 2 docks with the International Space Station accommodates eight standard-sized racks, four of which will house systems, the other four of which can be used for either stowage or crew quarters.

-On the cylindrical main section of Node 2, two of the docking ports will be used to accommodate the attachment of two permanent laboratories: the European Columbus laboratory, which is due for launch in December 2007 on the STS-122 mission with ESA astronauts Hans Schlegel and Léopold Eyharts; and the Japanese Experiment Module 'Kibo' due for launch in April 2008.
-A third port will accommodate one of either the European-built Multi-Purpose Logistics Modules (MPLMs), logistics modules, which travel in the Shuttle's cargo bay, or the Japanese H-II Transfer Vehicle (HTV) a logistic supply craft similar to the European Automated Transfer Vehicle (ATV).
+On the cylindrical main section of Node 2, two of the docking ports can be used to accommodate the attachment of two permanent laboratories: the European Columbus laboratory, which was launched in February 2008 on the STS-122 mission with ESA astronauts Hans Schlegel and Léopold Eyharts; and the Japanese Experiment Module Kibo that was launched in March 2008.
+A third port can accommodate the European-built Multi-Purpose Logistics Modules (MPLMs) that traveled in the Shuttle's cargo bay, or the Japanese H-II Transfer Vehicle (HTV) a logistic supply craft similar to the European Automated Transfer Vehicle (ATV).

-The fourth docking port on the main body of Node 2 has no permanent assignment though can be used as a backup port since the docking mechanism on a majority of the ports is the same.
-This port will be used on ISS assembly flight 1J/A (STS-123) in February 2008 for temporarily docking the Japanese Experiment Logistics Module (Pressurised Section) to Node 2.
+The fourth docking port on the main body of Node 2 has no permanent can be used as a backup port since the docking mechanism on a majority of the ports is the same.
+This port was be used on Space Station assembly flight 1J/A (STS-123) for temporarily docking the Japanese Experiment Logistics Module.
 This will be relocated on the Japanese Kibo laboratory when it is docked to Node 2 on ISS flight 1J (STS-124) in April 2008.

-Node 2 has systems, which provide many different functions and resources to the attached laboratories and modules, and to itself, for maintaining a safe and ideal working and living environment onboard the ISS.
+Node 2 has systems, which provide many different functions and resources to the attached laboratories and modules, and to itself, for maintaining a safe and ideal working and living environment onboard the International Space Station.
 These systems manage:

 - distribution and control of electrical power